nicola-deb/software-testing-portfolio/README.md

 ## UI Automation Testing Project

-This is a practical project where I use automation to test login, withdrawal and deposit features of a Banking Web Application.
+This is a practical project where I use automation to test login, withdrawal and deposit features of a Banking Web Application as part of a Web Application Course with Dublin Coding School, 2024.

 Within the [cypress-script](https://github.com/nicola-deb/software-testing-portfolio/tree/main/Automation_Testing/cypress-script) folder, you will find a test script that uses the Cypress front-end testing tool, based on JavaScript.